Baltimore County Police Search For Man Wanted For Landsdowne Murder

 BALTIMORE (WJZ) — Baltimore County Police are asking for the public’s help in locating a man wanted for murder.

 They suspect Tyson Lemond Moore in a killing that happened Oct.
-9 in the unit block of Silerton Road.
+9 in the unit block of Silerton Road in Lansdowne.

 The 32-year-old victim, Mark Gibbs of Hollins Ferry Road, was shot and killed around 11:45 p.m.